 Blessed are those who mourn, for they shall be comforted.

-Last year I lost my mother and was greatly comforted by all the friends and family who came alongside me to mourn her loss.
-But I don't think this is where Jesus was going with this.
+When I lost my mother, I was comforted by all the friends and family who came alongside me to mourn her loss.
+But this is not the "mourning" Jesus is referring to.
 Why?
-I believe when Jesus was teaching his disciples he had a more spiritual goal in mind.
+I believe when Jesus was teaching his disciples, he had a more spiritual goal in mind.
 For example, when building on the first blessing listed above (Blessed are the poor in spirit), if you recognize that you are poor in spirit, do you mourn your separation from God because of your sin?
 If you do, then God not only promises you the kingdom of heaven, but he promises that you will be comforted as well.
-To those who believe in Jesus as their Saviour your sinful state was washed clean and God sees you as a new creation, holy and perfect in His sight (2 Corinthians 5:17).
+To those who believe in Jesus as their Saviour, your sinful state was washed clean, and God sees you as a new creation, holy and perfect in His sight (2 Corinthians 5:17).
 What a comfort to the soul that is!

 Blessed are the meek, for they shall inherit the earth.

 Each blessing seems to build on the next.
 If you recognize that you are unworthy to stand before God and you mourn that spiritual state, then when you humbly bow before Him confessing that sin and repenting of it, God promises you will inherit the earth.
 But what does it mean to "inherit the earth?"
-Psalm 37:11 also talks about the meek inheriting the earth, but goes on to say that they shall also "delight themselves in the abundance of peace."
-Jesus was probably referring to this verse in his Sermon on the Mount discourse because it would have sent a strong message to the Jews of his day that were being persecuted by the Romans.
-Read Psalm 37:9-13 and you will see that the wicked will not prosper (God is actually laughing at their plans) and that in the end it is the meek who humble themselves before God, who will inherit His promises.
+Not only are the poor in spirit promised the kingdom of heaven, but they will also share in the kingdom of God on earth.
+The kingdom Jesus preached is both "in you" (Luke 17:21) and is yet "to come" (Revelation 21:1-4).
 Who are the meek?
 All those who kneel before the King of the universe and humbly submit to His will and leadership.